 The successful candidate will work on an aspect of the Hadrian’s Wall Collections with English Heritage.

 The successful candidate will work with the museum’s Roman collection.

-The successful candidate will work with Andrew Parkin, Keeper of Archaeology, on the collections and gain an insight into the varied tasks of working in a museum.
+The successful candidate will worth Andrew Parkin, Keeper of Archaeology, on the collections and gain an insight into the varied tasks of working in a museum.

 This placement offers the opportunity to gain experience in digital classics research.
-The successful candidate will have the opportunity to implement a small, supervised but independent piece of work related to one of the Institute’s projects, for example: a database of persons or names related to a historical source; annotating people or places in texts or images; creating a small digital corpus of documentary texts.
+The successful candidate will have the opportunity to implement a small, supervised but independent piece of work related to one of the Institute’s projects, for example: catalogue digital classics resources; compile and visualise a spatial dataset of classical entities or texts.
 Advanced digital skills are not a requirement, but familiarity with basic tools such as spreadsheets and database tables would be an advantage.

 - All Undergraduate and MA students are eligible to apply.

-- Up to five bursaries of £300 will be offered as a contribution towards travel or living expenses.
+- Bursaries of £300 will be offered as a contribution towards travel or living expenses.